loda-lang/loda-programs/programs/oeis/list0.md

 * [A005408](http://oeis.org/A005408) ([L03 program](005/A005408.asm)): The odd numbers: a(n) = 2*n + 1.
 * [A005409](http://oeis.org/A005409) ([L13 program](005/A005409.asm)): Number of polynomials of height n: a(n) = 2a(n-1) + a(n-2) + 2.
 * [A005418](http://oeis.org/A005418) ([L22 program](005/A005418.asm)): Number of (n-1)-bead black-white reversible strings; also binary grids; also row sums of Losanitsch's triangle A034851; also number of caterpillar graphs on n nodes.
+* [A005427](http://oeis.org/A005427) ([L84 program](005/A005427.asm)): Josephus problem: numbers m such that, when m people are arranged on a circle and numbered 1 through m, the final survivor when we remove every 4th person is one of the first three people.
 * [A005428](http://oeis.org/A005428) ([L09 program](005/A005428.asm)): a(n) = ceiling((1 + sum of preceding terms) / 2) starting with a(0) = 1.
 * [A005430](http://oeis.org/A005430) ([L06 program](005/A005430.asm)): Apéry numbers: n*C(2*n,n).
 * [A005448](http://oeis.org/A005448) ([L05 program](005/A005448.asm)): Centered triangular numbers: a(n) = 3n(n-1)/2 + 1.